newsuk/times-components/packages/article-flag/README.md

 package, such as "new", "updated", "exclusive" or "sponsored", but the default component also takes a bespoke `title` prop to enable a bespoke status.

+The flags are currently added to an article by an editor using the CMS.
+These flags "expire" server side.

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before contributing to this